Trump announces travel ban and restrictions on 19 countries set to go into effect Monday

 “Haiti lacks a central authority with sufficient availability and dissemination of law enforcement information necessary to ensure its nationals do not undermine the national security of the United States,” Trump wrote.

+The ban comes after Trump suspended refugee resettlement, stranding thousands of people, many who sold their possessions and had plane tickets in handl.
+In the 12-month period through September 2024, nearly 20,000 people came to the U.S. as refugees from the Republic of Congo, the single largest nationality of overall arrivals.
+Afghanistan was a close second with roughly 14,000.

-The list results from a Jan.
+The travel ban results from a Jan.
 20 executive order Trump issued requiring the departments of State and Homeland Security and the Director of National Intelligence to compile a report on “hostile attitudes” toward the U.S. and whether entry from certain countries represented a national security risk.

 During his first term, Trump issued an executive order in January 2017 banning travel to the U.S. by citizens of seven predominantly Muslim countries — Iraq, Syria, Iran, Sudan, Libya, Somalia and Yemen.